A perspective from Leitrim

 Source: GEAI elaboration based on CSO end EPA data (2020)

-Not surprisingly, emissions cluster where intensive beef production and big dairy herds occur.5
+Not surprisingly, emissions cluster where intensive beef production and big dairy herds are found.5

 Farming intensity in Leitrim is 0.61 (LSU/ha).
 Less than an adult cow per hectare.
 The lowest in the country.
 Literature threshold defining non-intensive farming is 1.
 Most farms in the North-West are under that value, qualifying as High Nature Value (HNV), namely farms that are managed in a way that sustains the richness of local wildlife (plants and animals), whilst curbing flood hazard, purifying water and soil, and storing carbon.
 HNV farmers not only produce good and proximate food, but maintain and enhance ecological equilibria.
 They are guardians of natural functions and cycles, anywhere in the world.